Urban Homestead Planning and What You Need To Know

 A vast space is not required for animals like chickens and rabbits, but goats need a larger area.
 Remember to leave adequate space for your animals to move around in.

-Your animals need ongoing care and regular vet visits to stay healthy.
-Preventing parasites, receiving vaccinations, and grooming are a few instances.
+Your pets need ongoing care and regular veterinary check-ups to stay healthy.
+Essential services include parasite prevention, vaccinations, and grooming.

-Keep your animals away from potential threats like predators to ensure their protection.
+To protect your animals, protect them from potential threats like predators.
 In addition to bringing them inside at night or taking other safety precautions, fencing or netting might be required.

 ► Follow Regulations Accordingly